 Their fertility rate is quite good, many cows give birth for the first time after reaching 19 months.
 The gap between the two deliveries is also small.

-High quality milk from grass at low cost – this is the magic of Jersey Cows.
-So all in all, why are you late, we can come to your dairy farm next month, a great Jersey cow!
+High quality milk from grass at low cost is the magic of Jersey Cows.
+So all in all, why are you late, we can come to your dairy farm next month, an excellent Jersey cow!